ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.rst

        output = numpy.sum(solution*function_inputs)
        fitness = 1.0 / numpy.abs(output - desired_output)
        return fitness

+Because the fitness function returns a numeric value, then the problem is single-objective.

 Such a user-defined function must accept 3 parameters: